bytedance/Elkeid/plugins/scanner_clamav/README.md

 ### scan task
 * create task POST http://{{IP}}:{PORT}/api/v1/agent/createTask/task

+data : json strings
-data : The absolute path of the file (not dir) to be scanned.
+- exe : The absolute path of the file (not dir) to be scanned.

 ```json